Facial Pain, Eye Pain, Ear Pain

 In other words, treat a symptom of the problem or treat the actual problem.
 The imbalance of your “bad bite” – in which your upper and lower teeth do not come together in balanced alignment – can contribute to the pain of the jaw and the surrounding muscles.
 This imbalance may cause facial pain or pain behind the eyes.
 You may also experience headaches, migraines, ringing in the ears, dizziness, numbness of the fingertips, and many other symptoms.

-Dentists that treat TMJD like Dr. Curtis Westersund uses a physiologic approach as a treatment for facial pain.
+TMJD Dentists like Dr. Curtis Westersund uses a physiologic approach as a treatment for Facial Pain.

 TMJD hearing loss